https-github-com-medusajs-medusa/medusa-new-readme/README.md

 Medusa is an open source composable commerce engine built with Node.js.
 The solution is headless and is leveraged in multiple use cases, incl. traditional B2C and B2B commerce, multi-channel setups, OMS-functionality, marketplaces and more.

 [Here](https://docs.medusajs.com/introduction#architecture).
-For an overview of Medusa's architecture
+For an overview of Medusa's architecture.

 ## Community & Contributions
 Our community and core team is available in our [GitHub discussions](https://github.com/medusajs/medusa/discussions), where you can request support, discuss roadmap and share ideas.